H0LL0W3D/H0LL0W3D.github.io/index.md

 [Who am I]<br>
  My name is Jacob, but I am sometimes referred to by Brandon.
-I am a student of University of Montana, studying Algorithmic Design, philosophy, and ethics. <br>
+I am a student of University of Montana, studying Algorithmic Design, philosophy, and considering a minor in ethics or math. <br>
  I was born in 1999, me and my family moved to Missoula in ~2008.<br>
  I became a student at Missoula College in 2018, and a student at University of Montana in 2021.